 The Low Down on Red Mites: How We Love to Hate Them! 😡

 Red mites are a very common poultry nuisance appearing each season usually in the warmer summer months.
-They eventually come to all poultry lovers and test our tenacity and chook keeping sanity!
+They eventually come to all poultry lovers and test our tenacity and chook keeping sanity.

-Red Mite Close Up Red mites can reproduce rapidly so a few under the perch one day can turn into an infestation the next if not monitored and exterminated quickly.
+Red mites can reproduce rapidly so a few under the perch one day can turn into an infestation the next if not monitored and exterminated quickly.
 Surprisingly mites do not live on the birds but rather in the chook housing particularly under perches and in nesting boxes.
 They hide during the day and become active at night crawling onto the birds and sucking their blood.
 Little Vampires!
 Heavy mite infestations in poultry can lead to high levels of stress amongst birds and can result in anaemia, reduced egg production and, eventually if not treated, death, so being vigilant about coop health is key.
 Early detection is better than no detection, but the best weapon is knowledge and working to eliminating them before they ever get a leg hold!

 So let’s have a look at this tiny parasite and understand a bit more about what it is, its lifecycle and how it reproduces so fast and causes our beloved chooks to suffer silently.

 The chicken mite (Dermanyssus gallinae) are not breed specific and can be found on any bird.
 These mites are easily seen once they have had a blood meal (hence their name) and some of us might need to put our glasses on to see them!
 Red mites have been known to transmit diseases such as Fowl Cholera, Newcastle Disease, Fowl Typhoid and Salmonella as well as causing dermatitis and mange.
 They are transmitted to poultry from rodents and wild birds.
 So working on good pest control in your poultry area is key.
 Eliminating rats, mice and sparrows will go a long way to keeping your hen house mite free.
 Unlike the northern fowl mite, red mites only spend part of their lives on their poultry hosts.
 They live in cracks and crevices in the poultry housing and move onto roosting birds at night to feed.
 Red mites can survive away from poultry for four or more weeks and they can also infest humans (don’t panic!)
 They can survive for several months without a feed and have been known to lie dormant for years.
 When hidden in cracks, they are very resistant to desiccation – so cleaning out and leaving a house empty will not prevent mites reappearing when birds are reintroduced.
 Mites can be carried by wild birds and prevailing winds, so can appear even when there has been no previous evidence of infestation.

 Mites feed mainly on the blood of birds, but also on feathers, skin or scales; each blood feed can take up to a couple of hours after which the mites will leave the birds and return to hide in cracks and crevices in the poultry housing.
 Here they lay their eggs, returning to the birds again the following night.
 Mites are usually very active at night and once birds have settled down on perches for the night the mites are out.
 The birds become easy targets as cannot leave the comfort or safety of the perch in the dark for fear of injury (they are not nocturnal.)
 Once on the perch/es or huddling on the floor (or the nest boxes) the mites have a field day and crawl out to feast on the unsuspecting birds.
 The tiny mites vary in appearance, depending on when they last fed and at what stage they are in their lifecycle.
 The have a five stage life cycle starting with the egg and finishing as an adult within just 5 to 7 days.